-In the north stairwell just to the right of the wedding scene you see a large picture of the Seymour Military Band after World War One.
+In the north stairwell just to the right of the wedding scene you see a large picture of the Seymour Military Band after WWI.
 Seymour has a rich musical heritage with a tradition of band concerts on the bandstand located on Main Street adjacent to the railroad tracks.
 All of the band members are identified.
 Many have relatives living in Seymour today.
 The musical instruments on display have been donated by area residents.
-How many of them can you find in the picture?
+We are looking for additional musical instruments to put on display.
+Check your attic and basement and consider donating.